-i Baby Point Heritage Conservation District Study, Toronto.
+i Baby Point Heritage Conservation District Study, 2018.

 ii.
-The Body Politic 45th Anniversary historical placards, Toronto.
+The Body Politic 45th Anniversary historical placards, 2017.

 48" by 60" poster-boards (3 of 12 total displayed here).
 Created for Pink Triangle Press, in collaboration with designer Lucinda Wallace.

 Key activities: researched historical content from Pink Triangle Press Archive and curated content based on chosen themes.
 Wrote descriptions at top right of each placard.